Mukesh23012000/react-validator-dev/README.md

 ## Description

 The `useValidation` hook provides a customizable validation solution for React forms.
 It allows developers to define various validation rules and error messages for form fields, ensuring user input meets specified criteria.

+The `Field` component is a reusable, flexible component that abstracts the form input fields (`input`, `textarea`, `select`, etc.).
+It allows you to define different types of fields and pass additional properties such as `placeholder`, `style`, and `className`.

+`DevForm` is used to wrap your entire form, and it manages the form’s state and submission process.
+You pass in initial values, a function to handle field changes `(changeField)`, and optionally a submit function `(submit)`.

 ## Features: